Global Talent Visa UK

 Applications from outside the UK

-An application for entry clearance can be made at the nearest visa appointment center in your country of residence
+An application for entry clearance can be made at the nearest visa appointment centre in your country of residence.

 What is the Global Talent visa processing time?

 The application for endorsement usually takes up to 28 days to be processed.
 The visa application can take up to three weeks if you are applying from outside the UK and up to eight weeks if you are applying from within the UK.